DianaAkolzina/demoverite/README.md

 ## Quick Start

 Prerequisites
-- Node.js 18+
+- Node.js 18+ (only needed if running outside Docker)
-- Python 3.10+ (for Neo4j utilities, Chroma indexing, and report generation)
+- Python 3.10+ (only needed if running outside Docker for Neo4j utilities, Chroma indexing, and report generation)
 - Neo4j Aura (recommended) or a local Neo4j 5 instance
+- Chroma vector service (local Docker service provided in compose)
-- AWS credentials (optional — required only if you mirror telemetry or upload reports)
+- AWS credentials (optional — only if you mirror telemetry/upload reports)

 1. Clone the repo
    ```bash
    git clone <repo-url>
    cd avmsolutions
    ```
-2. Create `.env` from the template and fill the compulsory values (Gemini, AWS, Neo4j, Chroma).
+2. Create `.env` from the template and fill the compulsory values (Neo4j, Chroma; add AWS if you want live telemetry/upload).
    ```bash
    cp .env.example .env
    ```
-3. Install dependencies
+3. Install dependencies (skip if you run purely via Docker)
    ```bash
    npm install
    ```